ashiwanikumar/rhcsa/Accessing the Command Line Using the Desktop.md

 #### Outcomes

 You should be able to log in to a Linux system using the GNOME 3 desktop environment, and run commands from a shell prompt in a terminal program.
 Ensure that the workstation virtual machine is running.
-Perform the following tasks on **`workstation'**
+Perform the following tasks on **workstation**